Eryngium: Uses

+Horticulture

-Species are grown as ornamental plants in gardens.
-Numerous hybrids have been selected for garden use, of which E. × oliverianum and E. × tripartitum have gained the Royal Horticultural Society's Award of Garden Merit.
-Another is E. x zabelii 'Big Blue', whose parentage is E. alpinum x E. bourgatii.
+Eryngos are grown as ornamental plants in gardens.
+The most widely grown species are E. agavifolium, E. alpinum, E. bourgatii, E. giganteum, E. pandanifolium, E. planum, E. variifolium and E. yuccifolium.
+Two hybrids have also been selected for garden use, one being E. × olivierianum (syn.
+E. x zabelii), of which there are several cultivars such as ‘Big Blue’, and the other is E. × tripartitum.
+The species with the most cultivars is E. planum.
+Overall, around 250 cultivars have been named in the genus.
+Some species and cultivars have gained the Royal Horticultural Society's Award of Garden Merit.

+Medicine and food

-Many species of Eryngium have been used as food and medicine.
+Many species of Eryngium have been used as medicine and food.
 Eryngium campestre is used as a folk medicine in Turkey.
 In Iran, Eryngium (Boghnagh فارسی- بوقناق) is used as herbal tea to lower blood sugar.
 Eryngium creticum is a herbal remedy for scorpion stings in Jordan.
 Eryngium elegans is used in Argentina and Eryngium foetidum in Latin America and South-East Asia.
 Native American peoples used many species for varied purposes.
 Cultures worldwide have used Eryngium extracts as anti-inflammatory agents.
 Eryngium yields an essential oil and contains many kinds of terpenoids, saponins, flavonoids, coumarins, and steroids.

-The roots have been used as vegetables or sweetmeats.
+The roots, particularly those of Eryngium maritimum, have been used as vegetables or sweetmeats.
 Young shoots and leaves are sometimes used as vegetables like asparagus.
-E. foetidum is used as a culinary herb in tropical parts of the Americas and Asia.
+Eryngium foetidum is used as a culinary herb in tropical parts of the Americas and Asia.
 It tastes similar to coriander or cilantro, and is sometimes mistaken for it.
-It may be called spiny coriander or culantro, or by its Vietnamese name of Ngo Gai.
+It may be called spiny coriander or culantro, or by its Vietnamese name of ngo gai.